ndnestor/Awesome-Links/Code Documentation.md

 // Contains database records that may be outdated.
 Call cacheRecords(tableName) to update a table's cache
 cachedRecords: object

-// These tables will have their chaches updated periodically
+// These tables will have their caches updated periodically
 TABLES_TO_CACHE: string[]
 ```